nmarshall23/secrets-of-the-chromaticaster-modpack/README.md

 This is a Minecraft Modpack.
 There is a light theme, and quest if you choose to enage it.
 It is still in early Alpha.

+This pack is features increased difficulty, with customised progression.

 Tool Progression
 ================